ErmakovSemen/diploma/README.md

 # diploma
-A/B testing on data from surveys
+A/B testing on data from surveys.